Public Service Loan Forgiveness

 What is Eligible Employment?

 Eligible employment depends on who you are working for, not what your job is.
-An eligible employer is one that meets one of the following criteria:
+An eligible employer is one that is US based and meets one of the following criteria:

 - Is a government employer.
 This includes: